 The types of lighting you use are important.
 Each source needs to have the correct setting to make the scenes look realistic.
 A mixture of different light sources—natural and tungsten, for example—could be difficult to manage later on.

 On top of that, white balance needs to be correct in each and every image you capture.
 If not, correcting it afterwards in post-production could be time-consuming and difficult.

 All of these things affect the color in your image before you even start.
 The color in each scene needs to be well represented, depending on the style of your image.

 Some of these colors, tones, shades can be worked on during the editing stage.
 They can be reduced to remove their strength or enhanced to make them more prominent.

 This is where Hue, Saturation, and Luminance come into play.

 Hue is just another way to say color.
 Some systems use numbers to describe colors, others use words to differentiate between the lightness or colorfulness of these hues.

 The Hue slider in Lightroom changes the colors found in your scene.
 It replaces them with the bordering colors you find on the color wheel.

-By changing the Hue Yellow slider from 0 to -100, you change the Yellow in the image to Orange.
-The primary color shifts to the secondary color next to it, in this case, Orange.
+By changing the Hue Yellow slider from 0 to -100, you change the yellow in the image to Orange.
+The primary color shifts to the secondary color next to it.
+In this case, yellow changes to orange.

-If I was to move the Hue slider from 0 to +100, then the Yellow shifts to something closer to Green.
+If I move the Yellow Hue slider from 0 to +100, then the yellow shifts to something closer to green.